TheNightMayor/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Items.md

 Once loaded onto the credstick, the funds become completely anonymous, and the owner can dole out any amount to other credsticks wirelessly—sometimes, it’s easiest for owners to simply hand over the credstick itself and acquire a new one later.
 In addition to allowing individuals to make purchases anonymously, credsticks also provide users with peace of mind—they help keep identity theft rare and difficult, and the pickpocket who nabs your credstick gains access only to whatever funds were left on it, not your entire net worth.

-Individuals in the [[Pact Worlds]] sometimes receive money via direct account transfers, particularly if they’re being employed by reputable organizations, but most everyday purchases are made with credsticks, and nearly all black-market or confidential transactions use them.
+Individuals in the [[THE PACT WORLDS]] sometimes receive money via direct account transfers, particularly if they’re being employed by reputable organizations, but most everyday purchases are made with credsticks, and nearly all black-market or confidential transactions use them.
 While credsticks can theoretically hold any amount, most people opt to carry smaller denominations—sticks holding only a few tens or hundreds of credits— so as not to tempt fate.
 As such, criminal deals often involve sacks full of credsticks with small denominations, to raise less suspicion.
-Only those looking to flaunt their wealth use luxury credsticks like the infamous Abadar Black stick, known throughout the [[Pact Worlds]] for its built-in secure link to an unlimited line of credit.
+Only those looking to flaunt their wealth use luxury credsticks like the infamous Abadar Black stick, known throughout the [[THE PACT WORLDS]] for its built-in secure link to an unlimited line of credit.

 In most technologically advanced urban areas, no one bothers to track fractions of credits, and few things cost a fraction of a credit.
 Mass production makes it cheaper to sell entire suits of clothing, prebundled into 1-credit packages, than to sell individual items worth less than a credit each.
 However, some credsticks are designed to allow fractional credit purchases.